mac-comp127-s26/project-anna-bowen-apiu/README.md

 **Tic Tac Toe Game**

-It is a 3 × 3 grid game created by Mary Agou, Anna Wurtz and Bowen Tang.
+It is a 3 × 3 grid game created by Mary Agou, Anna Wurtz, and Bowen Tang.
 In the game, two players, X and O, compete against each other.
 Each player has 8 possible ways to win by placing three of their symbols either horizontally, vertically, or diagonally.

 The number of X and O wins is scored at the top of the screen.
 The board and scores can be reset at any time.
 Players have the option to continue playing new rounds after the previous game ends while keeping track of scores if they choose.